Becoming A Telecom Technician

+So you think you might like to become a telecom technician?
 Telecom technicians are responsible for the setup and maintenance of telecommunications equipment and systems, such as telephones, routers and modems.
-Climbing ladders, heavy lifting and working in awkward positions may be required and precautions must be taken when working with powered equipment.
-Some techs might work on call to fulfill emergency requests, or may be scheduled weekends or nights.
+Climbing ladders, heavy lifting, and working in awkward positions may be required, and precautions must be taken when working with powered equipment.
+Some techs might work on call to fulfill emergency requests or may be scheduled weekends or nights.

 Source: U.S. Bureau of Labor Statistics

-Many employers now prefer candidates who have completed a postsecondary education program in electronics.
-Aspiring telecom technicians also need to have a background in computer technology.
-Individuals may learn skills by enrolling in a certificate or 2-year associate's degree program in computer science, electronics repair or other related subjects.
+Many employers prefer candidates who have completed a postsecondary education program in electronics, telecommunications, or computer science.
+Individuals may learn the necessary skills by enrolling in a certificate or 2-year associate's degree program.
+Local community colleges and technical schools offer these programs.

 After gaining formal education and securing an entry-level job, most telecommunications workers complete on-the-job training to learn the specific duties and equipment used in that company.
 This training involves completing less complex tasks with an experienced technician.
 Some employers may also send employees to training or continuing education programs given by specific manufacturers.

 Here's a tip for success:

 - Seek continuing education.
 Because technology in this field changes rapidly, cable installers should seek continuing education opportunities, such as attending manufacturers' training classes and reading equipment manuals.